 The truth is that there are simply too many forces at work for easy understanding.
 This sort of construction requires a significant mastery and comprehension of the vertical and lateral pressures, along with the mechanical forces that develop in various types of soil, such as clay, silty sand, or sand/gravel combinations.

 Considering that a cubic foot of water weighs 64 pounds, a cubic yard of water starts to approach one ton in weight.
 Add in the changing forces of hydraulic pressures along streams or after rainfalls, or even fixed hydrostatic pressures, the variables become almost incalculable for the neophyte.

-Each substance or soil mixture possesses an unique friction angle where the material will provide a lot of its own support, in the range of 25° to 38°.
-Beyond that point they require additional mechanical support of some description.
+Each substance or soil mixture possesses a unique friction angle where the material will provide a lot of its own support, in the range of 25° to 38°.
+Beyond that point, they require additional mechanical support of some description.